kurrent-io/KurrentDB-Client-Java/README.md

-# EventStoreDB Client SDK for Java
+# Kurrent Client SDK for Java

-EventStoreDB is the event-native database, where business events are immutably stored and streamed.
+KurrentDB is the event-native database, where business events are immutably stored and streamed.
 Designed for event-sourced, event-driven, and microservices architectures.

-This repository contains an [EventStoreDB][es] Client SDK written in Java for use with languages on the JVM.
+This repository contains an [KurrentDB][kurrent] Client SDK written in Java for use with languages on the JVM.
 It is compatible with Java 8 and above.

 *Note: This client is currently under active development and further API changes are expected.
 Feedback is very welcome.*

 ## Documentation
-* General documentation can be found in [Event Store GRPC Docs].
+* General documentation can be found in [Kurrent GRPC Docs].
-* The latest stable version Javadoc can be found here: https://eventstore.github.io/EventStoreDB-Client-Java
+* The latest stable version Javadoc can be found here: https://kurrent.github.io/Kurrent-Client-Java

 ## Access to binaries
 EventStore Ltd publishes GA (general availability) versions to [Maven Central].